Jozankei Onsen 定山渓温泉

 Relax after a long day skiing

 Not far from Jozankei Onsen is Sapporo Kokusai Ski Resort .
 The resort offers excellent runs for beginners through to experts, a snow park for sledding and tube rides, and breathtaking panoramic views of the city of Otaru and the Sea of Japan on sunny days.
 The ski resort is 90 minutes from downtown Sapporo.
+After a day of skiing or snowboarding, treat yourself to a hot spring bath in Jozankei.

 Hiking through the country for big-scale panoramas

 There are many other sightseeing spots around Jozankei, such as Hoheikyo Dam, Jozankei Dam, and Jozan Gensen Park, located in the center of town.
 Enjoy the free forest foot baths or stroll on the promenade along the Toyohira River, which has hot water bubbling up from its river bed.
-Mt.
-Moiwa offers spectacular vistas, particularly at night.